defeat the enemy, strongholds and spiritual warfare

 CLARITY COMES AS YOU WORK YOUR BUSINESS

 Being a music teacher for all those years was not an accident.
 I am a teacher at heart; teaching comes most naturally to me.
-At least, my audience tells me all the time that I explain things so well.
+At least, my audience always tells me that I explain things so well.
 I make things simple to understand.

 So, after running a digital marketing agency for a few months, I decided I wasn’t good at working with clients and having deadlines.
 I transitioned that business into teaching digital business owners how to market their businesses.